 Check out the HCB2 Exercise and Cancer podcast with guest Andrea Leonard, Founder of Cancer Exercise Training Institute (CETI).
 She discusses the role of exercise during cancer treatment and reviews the simple movements that can help reduce the chance of lymphedema.
 Below is information about HCB2’s support meetings, the risks and precautions of lymphedema, and a list of actions to take to protect yourself at the gym.

-Reducing the Risk of Lymphedema: Lymphedema is caused by a blockage of the lymphatic system causing excess fluid to collect in the tissues which leads to swelling and an increased chance of infection.
+Reducing the risk of Lymphedema: Lymphedema is caused by a blockage of the lymphatic system causing excess fluid to collect in the tissues which leads to swelling and an increased chance of infection.
 Lymphedema is a serious concern and any signs of swelling, burning, numbness, heaviness, and/or heat in the feet toes, legs, fingers, hands, arm (area at risk) needs to be medically addressed immediately.
 We encourage cancer patients to ask their doctor about their risk for lymphedema based on their surgical procedures and cancer treatment plan.

-Below are precautions to avoid lower extremity and upper extremity lymphedema:
+Precautions to avoid lower extremity and upper extremity lymphedema:

 Avoid insect bites, burns, and cutting cuticles during manicure or pedicure on affected extremity.